-Aztec has two trails within walking distance where you can see the Animas River, the Aztec Ruins and our Historic Downtown.
+Aztec has two trails within walking distance from the Step Back Inn Apartments where you can see the Animas River, the Aztec Ruins and our Historic Downtown.

 Navajo Lake is the second largest lake in the state with two marinas and two boat docks.
-Navajo is a haven for boaters of every stripe and is a world-class fishing destination with day use areas and a serene trail along the river.
+Navajo Lake is a haven for boaters of every stripe and is a world-class fishing destination with day use areas and a serene trail along the river.

-The 4.25 miles of Quality Waters at the base of Navajo Dam brings anglers from across the globe for year round world-class fishing.
+The 4.25 miles of Quality Waters at the base of Navajo Dam brings anglers from across the globe for year-round world-class fishing.
 With more than 80,000 rainbow and brown trout, averaging 17 inches in length, this is one of the most rewarding trout fisheries in the world.

 The Durango & Silverton Narrow Gauge Railroad is a coal-fired, steam-operated, narrow gauge train that travels through the remote wilderness of the San Juan National Forest along the Animas River between Durango and Silverton, Colorado.

-Mesa Verde, Spanish for green table, offers a spectacular look into the lives of the Ancestral Pueblo people (Anasazi) who made it their home for over 700 years, from AD 600 to 1300.
+Mesa Verde, Spanish for "green table," offers a spectacular look into the lives of the Ancestral Pueblo people (Anasazi) who made it their home for over 700 years, from AD 600 to 1300.
 Today the park protects nearly 5,000 known archeological sites, including 600 cliff dwellings.
 These sites are some of the most notable and best preserved in the United States.